-2.1.13 Portable Data for Imaging (PDI)
+855 2.1.13 Portable Data for Imaging (PDI)

 The Portable Data for Imaging Integration Profile specifies actors and transactions that allow users to distribute imaging related information on interchange media.
 The intent of this profile is to provide reliable interchange of evidence objects and diagnostic reports for import, display or print by a receiving actor.
-A single physical transport means is specified that supports the multiple usage scenarios described in this profile.
-The CD format was chosen for supporting the described use cases.
+The CD format with uncompressed content was chosen as the baseline.
+Options for the support of DVD media and USB, JPEG and JPEG 2000 lossless and lossy compression on CD, DVD and USB media are also defined.

-2.1.14 NM Image (NM)
+2.1.14 NM Image (NMI)